 Pen Friends Letter Writing & Classroom Mentoring

 Over the past twenty years, the Pen Friends Program through the WSU Center for Civic Engagement has continued to grow and expand since its inception in 1998.
-Just last year, WSU students and elementary-aged youth exchanged over 3,000 letters during the sixteen weeks of the Program.
+In one year, WSU students and elementary-aged youth exchange over 3,000 letters during the sixteen weeks of the Program.
 This popular program continues to be in high demand across campus and throughout the elementary schools in our region.

 Thank you for your interest and support.

 CCE staff lead weekly projects to assist with several local after school programs for children and youth.
 At these programs, WSU students will assist children with homework, play games, and mentor them.
 The CCE provides free transportation for students, and background checks are generally not required for these projects.